bbbradsmith/binxelview/readme.txt

         Using an tile X size of 16 pixels, on every 16th pixel a stride of 8 bytes will advance to the start of the next tile.

 Presets can be loaded and saved.
-The Preset menu is populated from the current working directory.
+The Preset menu is populated both from the current working directory, and also from the directory of the executable.
 You can save a preset file "Default.bxp" to replace the default.